 One of the best ways to become an advanced pivot table user and use Excel for data analysis is by using calculated items and calculated fields in a pivot table.

-In layman’s language, I would say using formulas in a pivot table or custom calculation which don’t exist in the source data but works like other fields.
+Using formulas in a pivot table or custom calculation which don’t exist in the source data but work like other fields.

 In simple words, these are the calculations within the pivot table.
 In the below example, you can see a pivot table with a calculated field which is calculating the average selling price.
 On the other hand, source data doesn’t have any type of field like this.